-The estimation of the ultimate liability arising from claims made under insurance contracts is based on a number of actuarial techniques
+The estimation of the ultimate liability arising from claims made under insurance contracts is based on a number of actuarial techniques that analyse experience, trends and other relevant factors.
+The actuarial methodologies used are noted below.

 The liability for insurance contracts has been determined by the Company's consulting Actuary, Peter Davies, ('the Actuary'), B.Bus.Sc., FIA, a Fellow of the New Zealand Society of Actuaries in accordance with NZ IFRS 4 'Insurance Contacts' issued by the External Reporting Board, and Professional Standard no. 20 of the New Zealand Society of Actuaries - Valuation of Life Insurance Policy Liabilities and no. 30 Valuation of General Insurance Claims.
 The liability equals the initial single premium, net of acquisition costs, written down on a straight line basis over the life of the policy.